 See our Tried and True Tips for keeping taxpayers informed and raising their awareness of this very important credit.

 Find Information Specific to:

 How Can You Get Involved in Your Community to Increase Awareness?

 Contact your IRS relationship manager or e-mail us at firstname.lastname@example.org

 If you are affiliated with the government, see the Governmental Liaison Contact Page for more information

 Awareness Day Vision Statement

-EITC Awareness Day is a one-day blitz in mainstream and social media to reach the broadest possible range of potentially-eligible taxpayers, including taxpayer segments we believe under claim the EITC, the (CTC/ACTC), and the AOTC.
+EITC Awareness Day is a one-day blitz in mainstream and social media to reach the broadest possible range of potentially-eligible taxpayers, including taxpayer segments we believe under claim the EITC, the (CTC/ACTC/ODC), and the AOTC.